 Neither all the green tea in China, nor turmeric in India will save us from the ravages of diabetes if we have an overly sweet tooth.

-Parkinson's disease is a pernicious illness affecting nearly 2% of older folk causing tremors, difficulties with standing and walking and cognitive defects.
+Parkinson's disease is a pernicious illness affecting nearly 2% of older folk causing tremors, difficulties with standing and walking, and cognitive defects.
 Along with Alzheimer's it belongs to a group of conditions collectively known as neurodegenerative.
+Does turmeric help?

 Specific cells in a nucleus of the brain known as the Substantia Nigra, and in the lining of the colon, now being called the "second brain", are destroyed by certain unknown toxins causing a depletion of dopamine.
 Medical treatment is directed at replacing this neurotransmitter; in the early stages there is symptomatic relief but long term the pernicious progress of the motor and intellectual disability continues.